awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-marker-passthrough.md

 + EXT\-X\-CUE\-OUT
 + EXT\-X\-SPLICEPOINT\-SCTE35

+ Ad marker passthrough is an optional setting\.
+Use ad marker passthrough if you want the SCTE ad markers to be included in the MediaTailor personalized manifest\.
+Common use cases include the following:
++ Content replacement \- Perform content replacement or content restriction\.
++ Ad tracking \- Trigger ad tracking information based on the presence or absence of one or more ad markers\.
++ Player settings \- Enable scrubbing or countdown timer functionality in the player's UI, based on the presence or absence of ad markers\.

+**Note**
 MediaTailor doesn't change the values for these markers\.
 For example, if `EXT-X-CUE-OUT` has a value of `60` in the origin manifest, but no ads are placed, MediaTailor won't change the value to `0` in the personalized manifest\.

 ## Enable ad marker passthrough<a name="enable-ad-marker-passthrough"></a>